 Substance abuse among Nevada’s teen population is another rapidly growing issue.
 In 2009, Nevada teens accounted for 3.6 percent of total primary rehab admission in the state.
 The national average was just 0.5 percent.
 Marijuana, painkiller and other illicit drug use was highest among teens than any other age group in Nevada.
 State officials believe the spike in teen substance abuse is caused by DTOs targeting distribution efforts at high schools in the recent decade.

 Although fatal overdose rates have hit an all-time high for Nevada residents, more people than ever are getting treatment.
 No matter the type of addiction, Nevada’s treatment centers are prepared to give you the help you deserve.
-Call us as soon as possible to begin your recovery journey with a compassionate treatment specialist.
+Call us as soon as possible to begin your recovery journey with a compassionate treatment provider.

 Laws Of Nevada Drug Use